 Stanley Marketplace is not just for shopping.
 It's also for working out, dining, gathering with friends, accessing local services and going about life in a community.
 It's a next-generation shopping...
 Read More

 Stanley Marketplace is not just for shopping.
 It's also for working out, dining, gathering with friends, accessing local services and going about life in a community.
 It's a next-generation shopping center: hip and social with a dab of history, housed in the old Stanley Aviation building, near Denver's Stapleton neighborhood.
-It includes 50-plus independently owned Colorado businesses--no chain anchors here.
+It includes 50-plus independently owned Colorado businesses–no chain anchors here.
 There are boutiques offering inspired clothing, accessories and shoes.
-There's Zero Market, with everything people need to live with less waste.
-Some of Denver's top independently owned restaurants are here, including Denver Biscuit Company and Maria Empanada, and there's a Mexico-inspired brewery.
-Honoring the maker community is MindCraft makerspace, a retail store for makers and a place where ages 5 to 95 can learn, invent and create.
+Zero Market has everything people need to live with less waste.
+Some of Denver's top independently owned restaurants are here, including Denver Biscuit Company and Maria Empanada, and there's a Mexico-inspired brewery, cooking school and chocolatier.
+Honoring the maker community is MindCraft Makerspace, a retail store and workspace where ages 5 to 95 can learn, invent and create.
 Also of note: The women's restroom on the second floor is an homage to female pilots of the 1940s.

-- Shopping Malls and Centers: "If you're visiting with kids, check the schedule for Bounce Stapleton before you arrive.
-Bounce sometimes offers a "drop and shop" deal, where parents may leave their kids with talented coaches for gymnastics fun while they shop and dine at Stanley."
+- Shopping Malls and Centers: "If you're visiting with kids, check the schedule for Bounce Stapleton.
+Bounce has Open Gym times for ages 5 & older who can have supervised gymnastics fun while parents shop and dine at Stanley."

 - Best for Shopping Malls and Centers Because: Stanley Marketplace is a shopping and dining venue reimagined, with a focus on community, sustainability and local businesses.